 Where did they get water and food?

-A small spring-fed creek still runs through the valley below both ruins today was no doubt their source of, most likely carried up to the dwellings in handcrafted pitchers.
+A small, spring-fed creek still runs through the valley below both ruins today was no doubt their source of water, most likely carried up to the dwellings in handmade clay pitchers.

 Based on studies of plant remains in their dwellings, archaeologists have concluded the Salado diet included cactus fruits, mesquite beans, jojoba nuts, juniper berries, and the flower buds of agave, beargrass, yucca, and sotol.